ai-computing/aicomp/opt_prime/README.md

 </p>

 ### Configuring PP+TP
-To apply 2D parallelism with PP+TP, use the 'tp_size' option when instantiating the Optimus_p class. 'tp_size' is applicable to the Llama model
+To apply 2D parallelism with PP+TP, use the 'tp_size' option when instantiating the Optimus_p class. 'tp_size' is applicable to the Llama model.

     # Example of an 16-GPU setup with pipeline parallel size=8 and tensor parallel size=2
     optimus_p = Optimus_p(model, micro_batch_size, use_gpu=True, tp_size=2)